darthj/exercises_for_programmers/printing_quotes/README.md

 **Outputs:** author and quotation

+---
 ### Test Plan:

-**Inputs:**
+        Inputs:
-* quote: These aren't the droids you're looking for.
+        - quote: These aren't the droids you're looking for.
-* author: Obi-Wan Kenobi
+        - author: Obi-Wan Kenobi

-**Expected Result:**
+        Expected Result:

-    Obi-Wan Kenobi says, "These aren't the droids you're looking for."
+        - Obi-Wan Kenobi says, "These aren't the droids you're looking for."

-**Actual Results:**
+        Actual Results:

+---
 ### Pseudocode
         QuotePrinter
           -Prompts for a quote "What is the quote?"
           -Prompts for author "Who said it?"

           -Combine quote and author, using _escape characters_ to handle quotations.

           -Display author and quote.
         end